 Loss of Consortium

 When a person has been hurt or died due to a defendant’s negligence, that person’s spouse frequently brings a loss of consortium claim as a stand-alone action.
-A plaintiff’s loss of perks, including but not restricted to affection and sexual interactions, as a result of the severe harm or death of a loved one is specifically referred to as loss of consortium.
+Loss of consortium refers to the loss of the benefits of a marital relationship, including—but not limited to—affection, companionship, emotional support, and intimacy resulting from a loved one’s injury or death.

 Image Of A Stressed Woman At A Computer

-The biggest tragedy in life is the loss of a loved one, but other events can rob a person of their opportunity at happiness.
+While the loss of a loved one is one of life’s greatest tragedies, serious injuries, permanent disabilities, and emotional trauma can also profoundly affect a family.
 Other situations that might cause a person to experience intense sadness include losing their mental stability and having a permanent impairment.
 Even these two instances affect the victim’s spouse and other close relatives in addition to themselves.

 What Does Consortium Mean in Legal Terms?